hishizuka/pizero_bikecomputer/doc/software_installation.md

   - Specify the device to use for bluetooth tethering.
 - Live Track
   - Enable real-time data upload to the [ThingsBoard](https://thingsboard.io) dashboard.
-  - `tb-mqtt-client` package, which can be installed with the `pip3` command, is required.
+  - `tb-mqtt-client` package, which can be installed with the `pip` command, is required.
   - Also, thingsboard device access token is required in [THINGSBOARD_API](#thingsboard_api-section) of setting.conf.
   - You will also need to upload and set up a dashboard.
 For more details of Thingboard setup, see [thingsboard_setup.md](./thingsboard_setup.md).